 And I always encourage people to travel solo, at least once in their lifetime, because I’ve learned that such an experience educates us more than a job, a school can ever do.
 We learn to be humble.
 And to be stronger.
 To be self-reliant.
 And being positive, even in the toughest conditions.
 We meet people from different backgrounds, who help us expand our horizon, and see things more clearly.
 We learn about finding solutions to our fears.

 Sure being on your own, in a new land, we do not know about, takes a lot of courage.
-But while different people give different excuses as the reasons, I think fear of the unknown is really what holds them back.
+But while different people give different excuses for the reasons, I think the fear of the unknown is really what holds them back.
 But looking at these fears logically, they have no substance:

-One of the things that comforted me when I began traveling solo was knowing that lots of other people have done it before me.
+One of the things that comforted me when I began travelling solo was knowing that lots of other people have done it before me.
 People have travelled the world on their own.
 And if all of them could survive it, and go back home in one piece, there was no reason I wouldn’t, too.
 You aren’t the first person to leave home and do a bike trip to Thailand.
 Columbus had a reason to be afraid.
 You don’t!

 You Are Just As Capable As Everyone Else